aidanscannell/academic-kickstart/content/post/gaussian-process-regression/index.md

 Our model now contains the variable $f$ which we are not particularly intereseted in.
 We have chosen to model the relationship between $\mathbf{Y}$ and $\mathbf{f}$ and also between $\mathbf{f}$ and $\mathbf{X}$ even though we are really interested in the relationship between $\mathbf{Y}$ and $\mathbf{X}$.
 This is because it enables us to model the uncertainty in each of these steps, more specifically, the uncertainty in our beliefs of the functions and the uncertainty in how our model $\mathbf{f}$ generated the data $\mathbf{Y}$.

-Gaussian process are non-parametric models so the intuition for how we learn from data (update our model parameters) is slightly different.
+Gaussian processes are non-parametric models so the intuition for how we learn from data (update our model parameters) is slightly different.
 Our prior distribution is over the mapping $f$ and not any parametrs directly.
-The mapping $f$ is dependant on the kernels hyper-parameters $\mathbf{\theta}$ and it is these "hyper-parameters" that we would like to infer from data.
+The mapping $f$ is dependant of the kernels hyper-parameters $\mathbf{\theta}$ and it is these "hyper-parameters" that we would like to infer from data.
 So how do we do this?
 If we were strict Bayesians then we would place priors on our hyper-parameters,
 $$p(\mathbf{Y}, f, \mathbf{\theta} | \mathbf{X}) = p(\mathbf{Y} | f) p(f | \mathbf{X}, \mathbf{\theta}) p(\theta),$$
 and perform full Bayesian inference and model selection, however, this is often infeasible.
-MacKay introduced the evidence framework which approximates Bayesian averaging by optimizing the marginal likelihood.
+David MacKay introduced the evidence framework which approximates Bayesian averaging by optimizing the marginal likelihood.
 What this means is that we can utilise the marginal likelihood (denominator of Bayes rule) as an objective function for optimisation.
 Lets give this some intuition.
 Lets take our joint distribution,